EmbeddedNim/picostdlib/README.md

 **The following steps will install piconim and create a new project**

 1. First, you will need to have the Nim compiler installed.
-If you don't already have it, consider using [choosenim](https://github.com/dom96/choosenim)
+If you don't already have it, consider using [choosenim](https://github.com/dom96/choosenim).

-2. Since this is just a wrapper for the original [pico-sdk](https://github.com/raspberrypi/pico-sdk), you will need to install the C library [dependencies](https://github.com/raspberrypi/pico-sdk#quick-start-your-own-project) (Step 1 in the quick start section)
+2. Since this is just a wrapper for the original [pico-sdk](https://github.com/raspberrypi/pico-sdk), you will need to install the C library [dependencies](https://github.com/raspberrypi/pico-sdk#quick-start-your-own-project) (Step 1 in the quick start section).

+3. Some parts of this library uses [Futhark](https://github.com/PMunch/futhark) to wrap some C libraries, which depends on libclang.
+See its installation guide [here](https://github.com/PMunch/futhark#installation).

-3. From the terminal, run `nimble install https://github.com/EmbeddedNim/picostdlib`.
+4. From the terminal, run `nimble install https://github.com/EmbeddedNim/picostdlib`.

-4. Run `piconim init <project-name>` to create a new project directory from a template.
+5. Run `piconim init <project-name>` to create a new project directory from a template.
 This will create a new folder, so make sure you are in the parent folder.
 When it asks for what project type, choose `>binary<` or `>hybrid<`.
 If you choose `>library<` there will be nothing to build.
 You can also provide the following options to the subcommand:
+    - (--sdk, -s) -> specify the path to a locally installed `pico-sdk` repository, ex.  `--sdk:/home/casey/pico-sdk`.
     - (--overwrite, -O) -> a flag to specify overwriting an exisiting directory with the `<project-name>` already created.
 Be careful with this. ex. `piconim myProject --overwrite` will replace a folder named `myProject`

-5. Change directory to the new project and run `nimble configure`.
+6. Change directory to the new project and run `nimble configure`.
 This will initialize the Pico SDK using CMake.
-By default it downloads the SDK from GitHub, but you can also set the environment variable `PICO_SDK_PATH` before running `nimble configure`.
-This way you can have the SDK in one place for all your projects.
+If you provided a path to the SDK in the previous step, it will use that, otherwise it will download the SDK from GitHub, but you can also set the environment variable `PICO_SDK_PATH` before running `nimble configure`.

+You are now ready to start developing and building your project.

 ## Building

-Now you can work on your project.
 When you are ready to build the `.uf2` file (which will be copied to the Raspberry Pi Pico), you can use the `build` command of Nimble:

-`nimble build [program]`
+`nimble build`

-Where `[program]` is zero or more binaries in your `src` folder, specified in `bin` in the project's Nimble file. (ex. `myproject`).
-If none are specified, it will build all of them.
-The generated `.uf2` file is placed in `build/<program name>/`
+The generated `.uf2` file is placed in `build/<bin name>/<bin name>.uf2`

 Modify `csource/CMakeLists.txt` to suit your project's needs.